uniPulse TR-606 features

 3)You can also use the existing DIN socket on the 606.
 You will have to desolder R34 (it is an 1MegaOhm Resistor) and you have to cut two traces and jumper one connection.
 Now you need to cut the red and black cable from the MIDI-socket provided with the kit and solder the cables to the marked points in the picture.
 You can see all the connections and where to cut in the picture above and the picture at the bottom.
 If you use an Y-Cable you still have DIN-Sync available.
 But you will loose the Fill In and Tap option as on the original configuration.

-If you wish to sync your 606 to MIDI you will need to solder a 47k resistor between D1 from the UniPulse and the marked point in the PDF.
+If you wish to sync your 606 to MIDI you will need to solder a 47k resistor between D1 from the UniPulse and the marked point in the picture below.
 Same goes for D2.
-If start/stop is not working properly, you will have to change the resistors to a lower value.
-Try something around 33k and if it still won’t work go lower to something like 20k.

 With the CV out from the UniPulse you can controll the decay of the open HiHat.
 Therefore you need to solder the CV out cable from the UniPulse to a 10k Resistor and the resistor to the marked point on the 606-PDF.
 You can also see where we cut the connection and jumpered for using the DIN input as MIDI input.
 Look at the following picture: